 - The hotel layout map (provided in your logistics email) will identify the student waiting area where you can make notes on business cards.

-- These notes will assist you with your follow-up thank you notes to firm representatives that you met.
+- These notes will assist you with your follow-up thank you notes to employer representatives that you met.